raas-dev/configent/README.md

 on boot by fetching and running `install.sh` from this repo's main branch.

-Once VM has been started, your host's `$HOME` directory is mounted in the VM, for testing scripts changes without first commiting and pushing to the remote repo/your fork.
+Once VM has been started, your host's `$HOME` directory is mounted in the VM, for testing script changes without first committing and pushing to your fork.

 ### Contributing

 Please create an [issue](https://github.com/raas-dev/configent/issues) and a pull request.

-Install [pre-commit](https://pre-commit.com/) and the hooks before pushing:
+Install [pre-commit](https://pre-commit.com/) and the hooks before committing:

     pip3 install --user --upgrade pre-commit
     pre-commit install --hook-type pre-commit